 To reach this target we need to raise £23,000 by June 2017.
-We have raised £16,000 to date, so are well on the way.
-There are events planned during the year including an International Women’s Day celebration in Sheffield Town Hall on Wednesday 8th March at 7.30pm.
+We have raised £19,000 to date, so are well on the way.
+There are events planned during the year including an International Women’s Day celebration in Sheffield Town Hall on Wednesday 8th March at 7.00pm.
 The event is being hosted by the Lord Mayor’s Office.

 Come and join us to celebrate the students who have gained degrees and those we are currently supporting.
 Hear their stories and see their achievements.
-Publicity to follow – keep an eye on the website.

 Some of the people who joined the protest today.
 On UN Human Rights Day we wished to point out that Israel is engaged on a further land grab in Hebron.
 This and similar are illegal under International law.
 The UK Government, accepts that these land grabs are illegal but has a policy of business as usual with the Apartheid State.